Oracle problems as communication tasks and optimization of quantum algorithms: Discussion

 To illustrate our results, we depicted the information-theoretic quantities for several known quantum algorithms.
 This includes a thorough examination of the hidden subgroup problem for finite abelian groups.
 These examples may be used to develop intuition regarding the structure of successful algorithms.
 Let us elaborate on what these examples all have in common.
 First, the mutual information always vanishes in the post-query phase.
 The measurement outcome entropy $ H \left( Y \right) $ remains high throughout all three stages.
 The conditional entropy $ H \left( Y \vert J \right) $ seems to follow a pattern of being initially high, remaining high in the intermediate step, and then reducing by the final value of the mutual information, $ I \left( J; Y \right) $.
 The Holevo quantity $\chi$ follows a somewhat contrasting pattern: it starts out as zero, obtaining the value $ I \left( J; Y \right) $ in the post-query phase, and then retaining this value in the final phase.
 The discord, however, is non-monotonous: it is initially zero, rises to a high value after the query, and then reduces to a low value in the final step.
+This post-query gap, $\chi - I(J;Y) = D_Y$, provides a clear, stage-by-stage mechanical interpretation of the algorithm: the oracle query ``stores'' information in the quantum state (reflected by a high Holevo quantity $\chi$ and high discord, while accessible information remains low).
+The final unitary then serves to ``unlock'' this stored information, minimizing the discord and allowing the extracted mutual information to reach its upper bound.
 The coherence $ C \left( \rho_Y \right) $ always starts out with high value and ends up being zero in the final step.
-However, its post-query may be either low or high; in fact, it seems that high post-query coherence is the exception (that is the case in the Bernstein-Vazirani algorithm).
+However, its post-query may be either low or high; in fact, it seems that high post-query coherence is the exception (that is the case in the Bernstein--Vazirani algorithm).

+Furthermore, our comparative analysis of these algorithms reveals deeper structural connections regarding deterministic success.
+For instance, the Bernstein--Vazirani problem, as well as the Deutsch--Jozsa problem for small input sizes ($k=1,2$), can be viewed as specific instances of the Hidden Subgroup Problem where the hidden subgroup $H$ is promised to have either index $1$ or $2$, and the oracle function's codomain $X$ has cardinality $2$.
+In these specific cases, the existing algorithms utilize these algebraic promises to solve the problem with probability one using a single query.
+Motivated by these observations, a subsequent study~\cite{teeni2025one-query} introduces the general \emph{index-$q$ hidden subgroup problem}.
+In that follow-up work, we derived exact one-query algorithms that decide between index $1$ and $q$ for arbitrary abelian codomain structures, and exactly identify the hidden subgroup under explicit cyclicity and compatibility conditions, further illustrating the profound role of algebraic promises in one-query solvability.